|

 America.
 This includes all those churches who have "Church of God"

 as part of their name, even those who later became Pentecostal.
-It also
+It also includes

-Spirit baptism following water baptism, this baptism must be the one of fire.
+sanctification was the Spirit baptism following water baptism, this baptism

-He influenced a lot of people both in the Midwest and in the South.
-Those who
+must be the one of fire.
+He influenced a lot of people both in the Midwest

-followed him added a lot of new Holiness restrictions such as coffee, tea,
+and in the South.
+Those who followed him added a lot of new Holiness

-and pork.
-They also didn't believe in the new neck ties, which men were
+restrictions such as coffee, tea, and pork.
+They also didn't believe in the

-beginning to wear.
-I believe that Brother Aubrey was probably a Fire Baptized
+new neck ties, which men were beginning to wear.
+I believe that Brother

-preacher.
-That is possibly where Brother Sowders got his early teaching
+Aubrey was probably a Fire Baptized preacher.
+That is possibly where Brother

-against neck ties.
-Despite all this strictness, Irwin fell into sin.
-Before
+Sowders got his early teaching against neck ties.
+Despite all this

-this, however, he had already taught Parham that there might be some new
+Parham that there might be some new baptisms.
+The Apostolic Faith

-Parham Charles Parham, the apostle of
+of Charles Parham Charles Parham, the apostle

-separated Holiness associations.
+the separated Holiness associations.
 Parham was interested in a lot of things

 including healing, prophesy and the return of Christ, and helping the poor.